UQcsse3200/2025-studio-3/ai/team5.md

 - Generative AI was used to resolve merge conflicts
 ## Danny
 - Generative AI was used to help calculate the time difference in displaying the insufficient scrap message
+- Generative AI was used to create the mocks when testing the defender stats component tests